MatthewW274/RMR/README.md

 ### Re.Place App
 The Re.Place app displays a number of infrastructure reference layers along with infrastructure damage points from the damage reporting survey, and a heat map of where those points are located in the community.
 The Re.Place app also show the infrastructure risk analysis layer outlined below.
 This app acts as an all-in-one solution for displaying both infrastructure damage reports and risk for neighbourhoods to be subject to infrastructure damage.
 ### Re.Place Infrastructure Risk Analysis Layer
-Displays a likelihood of infrastructure damage for certain areas based on infrastructure age in that area.
-This layer uses js to display a teselation for the likelihood of infrastructure damage, while taking into account the age of the surrounding infrastructure in the area and its tendency to break.
-You can find the code in the ____ file in our GitHub.
+This layer displays the risk level for areas in Kitchener through sectioning the city into a hexagonal tessellation based on the average age of buildings present in the area as well as the number of water main leaks that have occurred in the past.
 ## Open Data Sources
 Table 1.
 Infrastructure Datasets
 | Source | Data Provider |